osm2pgsql-dev/osm2pgsql/readme.txt

    - planet_osm_line
    - planet_osm_roads
    - planet_osm_polygon
+The prefix "planet_osm" can be changed with the --prefix option, the above is the default.

 2) Runs an XML parser on the input file (typically planet.osm) and processes the nodes, segments and ways.